bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 recurring-label: Make This A Recurring Contribution (Optional)

 #in honor-of
-in-honor-of-section: true #not ready for primetime yet
+in-honor-of-section: true
-in-honor-of-section-intro: "If you would like to make your gift in honor or in memory of someone, please fill out the form below.
-To send a notification of your thoughtful gift, please enter the recipient's contact information."
+in-honor-of-section-intro: To make your contribution in somebody's honor, fill in the information below.
+Please provide an email or street address so we can notify them (or, in the case of an in memoriam contribution, the recipient you specify) of your thoughtfulness and generosity.

 #creditcards accepted
 accept-visa: true